BattmannWann/The-VizDoom-Experience/plan.md

 * **Week 8: ImageNet Baseline Setup**

     * **Tasks:** Prepare the comparative benchmark.
 Set up the data pipeline for a subset of ImageNet.
-Adapt your baseline CNN to perform classification and load a pretrained model for fine-tuning.
+Adapt the baseline CNN to perform classification and load a pretrained model for fine-tuning.

-    * **Deliverable:** A working script that can train/validate your baseline CNN on ImageNet.
+    * **Deliverable:** A working script that can train/validate the baseline CNN on ImageNet.

 * **Week 9: ImageNet Baseline Training & Evaluation**